California Association of Student Councils

 The California Association of Student Councils (CASC) is a non-profit, student-led youth leadership and advocacy organization.
-Founded in 1947 by the California Department of Education and now-Association of California School Administrators, CASC has provided a multitude of conferences to students, advisors, and professionals in both California and around the world.
+Founded in 1947 by the California Department of Education and the Association of California School Administrators, CASC has provided a multitude of conferences to students, advisors, and professionals in both California and around the world.

 Overview

 The California Association of Student Councils is a youth training/mentoring organization that also lobbies for youth-oriented legislation.
 It runs over sixty student leadership training events a year training students from elementary, middle, and high school students in leadership and team-building skills.
-All trainings are peer-to-peer, and thus all directors and counselors at the conferences are students.
+All trainings are peer-to-peer, and thus a majority of the staff at conferences are students.
+All conferences, apart from special adult trainings, are organized and ran by student directors.

 In addition to leadership trainings, CASC serves as an advocate for youth in Sacramento, lobbying continuously through the year.
-CASC holds two conferences each year at which students create formal proposals to the California State Board of Education and California State Senate or California State Assembly Education Committees.
+CASC holds two conferences each year at which students create formal proposals to the California State Board of Education and the California State Senate or the California State Assembly Education Committees.

-CASC programs are hands-on experiences that demonstrate the power of peer-to-peer teaching, with students as mentors and instructors.
 CASC works toward the principles on which it was founded in 1947: “to give students actual experiences and involvement in decision making and democratic experiences.”
-Their student officers, trainers and alumni are consistently recognized for their professionalism, competence, and adaptability.
+Their State Council Members, trainers, and alumni are consistently recognized for their professionalism, competence, and adaptability.

-Mission

-“The mission of the California Association of Student Councils is to provide leadership development for elementary, middle, and high school students and their advisors in California and across the world through peer training.
-Our programs emphasize authenticity, ethics, and collaborative decision-making which enhance learning outside of the classroom by fostering self-esteem and civic engagement.
-CASC advocates for the youth, provides an avenue for the expression on student views and empowers young people."

-Purpose

-"The purpose of the California Association of Student Councils is to improve the quality of life in the world by developing skilled, ethical and sensitive leaders of diverse backgrounds and cultures."

 Structure

 State Council

+The State Council consists of 25 California high school students, 2 who are elected and 23 who are appointed in the spring of each year to serve a one-year term.
+The State President and Vice President, who are the sole leads of the State Council, are elected by student delegates from across the state of California through an arduous two-day campaigning process at the Youth Action Summit of California (YASC).

-The State Council consists of 24 California high school students that are appointed in the spring of each year to serve a one-year term.
-The student council is divided into two branches known as the Executive Cabinet and State Cabinet.
-Each member retains full voting rights and is primarily responsible for: promoting membership, developing annual plans, organizing and approving conferences/programs, setting program policies, proposing/approving structural changes, approving management training, and developing long-term plans.
+The State Council is divided into two branches known as the Executive Cabinet and State Cabinet.
+Each member retains full voting rights and is primarily responsible for promoting membership, developing annual plans, organizing and approving conferences/programs, setting program policies, proposing/approving structural changes, approving management training, and developing long-term plans.

 Regions

-Each region has its respective president who appoints a cabinet composed of students (grades 9-12) from that region.
-The positions on each cabinet, include but are not limited to:
+There are 12 regions across California and each region has its respective president who appoints a cabinet composed of students (grades 9-12) from that region.
+The positions on each cabinet, include: